-For initial start-up after heater installation, follow steps 1-6.
+For initial start-up after heater installation, read steps 1-6.
 For normal start-up, simply set the thermostat above room temperature.

-- Connect electrical cord to an approved electrical outlet. - 2.
-Set thermostat to desired room temperature. - 3.
-This heater has a manually operated toggle style selector switch located on the top of the control box.
-(Open the fan motor access panel to view) This switch allows you to either heat or ventilate (no heat).
-See Fig. 9 for selector switch positions.
+- 1. Connect electrical cord to an approved electrical outlet. - 2.
+Set thermostat to desired room temperature. - This heater has a manually operated toggle style selector switch located adjacent to the control box.
+This switch allows you to either heat or ventilate (no heat).
+See Fig. 10 for selector switch positions.